ArwaSheraky/Boston_Analysis/README.md

 The data was collected in suburbs of Boston from the 1970s, including 13 features, with the predicted price as the 14th feature/column:

 ```
-**CRIM:** Per capita crime rate by town
+CRIM: Per capita crime rate by town
-**ZN:** Proportion of residential land zoned for lots over 25,000 sq. ft
+ZN: Proportion of residential land zoned for lots over 25,000 sq. ft
-**INDUS:** Proportion of non-retail business acres per town
+INDUS: Proportion of non-retail business acres per town
-**CHAS:** Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
+CHAS: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
-**NOX:** Nitric oxide concentration (parts per 10 million)
+NOX: Nitric oxide concentration (parts per 10 million)
-**RM:** Average number of rooms per dwelling
+RM: Average number of rooms per dwelling
-**AGE:** Proportion of owner-occupied units built prior to 1940
+AGE: Proportion of owner-occupied units built prior to 1940
-**DIS:** Weighted distances to five Boston employment centers
+DIS: Weighted distances to five Boston employment centers
-**RAD:** Index of accessibility to radial highways
+RAD: Index of accessibility to radial highways
-**TAX:** Full-value property tax rate per $10,000
+TAX: Full-value property tax rate per $10,000
-**PTRATIO:** Pupil-teacher ratio by town
+PTRATIO: Pupil-teacher ratio by town
-**B:** 1000(Bk — 0.63)², where Bk is the proportion of [people of African American descent] by town
+B: 1000(Bk — 0.63)², where Bk is the proportion of [people of African American descent] by town
-**LSTAT:** Percentage of lower status of the population
+LSTAT: Percentage of lower status of the population
-**MEDV:** Median value of owner-occupied homes in $1000s
+MEDV: Median value of owner-occupied homes in $1000s
 ```

-Here's a simple pseudocode of what we're doing in this analysis: [Pseudocode](Pseudocode.md).
-The main goal of this project, is to build a strong regression model to predict the prices of houses, based on previous trainig data, using the 13 features of each house.
+Here's a simple pseudocode of what we're doing in this analysis: [Pseudocode](Pseudocode.md), but the main goal of this project, is to build a strong regression model to predict the prices of houses, based on previous trainig data, using the 13 features of each house.

 ### Methods

-By applying different regressors, comparing their performance using [R-squared](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) and [MSE](https://en.wikipedia.org/wiki/Mean_squared_error), we can find the best one to solve the problem, then apply cross validation to it, to build the best model we can.
+* By applying different regressors, comparing their performance using [R-squared](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) and [MSE](https://en.wikipedia.org/wiki/Mean_squared_error), we can find the best one to solve the problem.

-The used regressors are:
+* The used regressors are:
     * [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression).
     * [Bayesian Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.BayesianRidge.html#sklearn.linear_model.BayesianRidge).
     * [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html#sklearn.linear_model.Lasso).
     * [Gradient Boosting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html#sklearn.ensemble.GradientBoostingRegressor).

-The Cross Validation method used, is [`cross_val_predict`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html#sklearn.model_selection.cross_val_predict), built by scikit-learn.
-Using cross validation, with *k-fold = [3, 5, 7, 10, 15, 20]*, We chose the most accurate k and finally, we built the model using these results.
+* After that, using cross validation to build the model, would make it stronger and increase its performance.
+So, with `k-fold = [3, 5, 7, 10, 15, 20]`, We chose the most accurate k and finally, we built the model using these information (Regressor and k).

 ### Results